daexe-open/lapp/README.md

 ## lapp
-lapp = lapp = little app, lapp mainly focus on ui component which can be easily developed with OOP or functional programing! just 9kb MVVM framework! we provide two versions: bin/index.js - pure MVVM framework. bin/all.js - MVVM framework with IF/ELSE/FOR component inside.
+lapp = lapp = little app, lapp mainly focus on ui component which can be easily developed with OOP or functional programing! we provide two versions: bin/index.js - pure MVVM framework.
+(3.2kb gzip) bin/all.js - MVVM framework with IF/ELSE/FOR component inside.(4.5kb gzip)

 ## npm module